Bowserinator/kontrol-wiki/assets/pages/blocks/creative_cable.md

 ## Usage

 The creative cable can be used as an ordinary cable.
-See [TODO CIRCUITS PAGE]
+See [the circuits page](/circuits/circuits) for more info.

 ## Circuit Model